 In respect of obtained results, it is possible to infer that SVR and stacking-ensemble learning model are suitable tools to forecast COVID-19 cases for most of the adopted states, once that these approaches were able to capt the non-linearities inherent to the evaluated epidemiological time series.
 Also, CUBIST and RIDGE models deserve attention for the development of this task.
 Therefore, the ranking of models in all scenarios is SVR, stacking ensemble, CUBIST, RIDGE, ARIMA, and RF models.

 For future works, it is intended (i) to adopt deep learning approaches combined to stacking ensemble, (ii) to employ copulas functions for data augmentation and deal with for small samples, (iii) to use multi-objective optimization to tune hyperparameters of adopted models, (iv) to select stacking models using optimization approaches, (v) to adopt set of features which can help to explain the future cases o COVID-19.

+REFERENCES

+No último nome de autor nas refs.
+Aparece o PONTO 2x

+[9] google -> Google